Research Fellow, Melbourne Graduate School of Education

 About the role

-- Capacity to publish in peer reviewed journals with multiple authors from shared research endeavours;
+- Capacity to publish in peer reviewed journals with multiple authors from shared research endeavours; and the

 - Capacity to travel locally and interstate for purposes of recruitment and data collection.